 Check the APP sensor connector to make sure it’s tightly connected and inspect the sensor wires for any frays or other damage (2:54).
 You can also watch the data being graphed while you wiggle the wires to see if the data changes, which would indicate a wiring or connector issue is triggering P2138.

-Disconnect the connector (3:13) to further inspect it, checking for any corrosion in the terminals, and if any of the connector’s wires are frayed or loose, which you can double-check by gently tugging on the wires.
+Disconnect the connector (3:13) to further inspect it, and check for any corrosion in the terminals.
+If any of the connector’s wires are frayed or loose, which you can double-check by gently tugging on the wires.

 - Use a multimeter to test for a break in the sensor connector wiring

 Use a multimeter and move the meter dial to the ohms option (our mechanic describes it as looking like a little horseshoe) to test the sensor connector wires for a break that could trigger P2138.
 Our mechanic shows you how to do this in the video above, at 4:03.